 Patients may ask a maximum of five questions.
 This is to ensure that the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions cannot be added once your case is underway.
 Please note that you will not have direct phone contact with the expert, so it is important that you submit all of your questions at the start of your case.

 You will receive a notification when your second opinion has been completed and is ready for your review.
 The second opinion will be in written form.
-After you have reviewed the second opinion, a Grand Rounds clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.
+After you have reviewed the second opinion, a Included Health clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.

-Contact our partner Grand Rounds between 9 am and 9 pm EST at 1-800-391-6920 for help navigating the online second opinion process.
+Contact our partner Included Health between 9 am and 9 pm EST at 1-800-391-6920 for help navigating the online second opinion process.